wizard17-star/ai-travel-assistant/README.md

 # 🧭 AI Travel Assistant

-**AI Travel Assistant** is a personalized trip planner that recommends sightseeing spots, hotels, and restaurants based on the destination and selected preferences.
-Powered by multiple APIs and LLM agents, the system generates context-aware suggestions including cultural, culinary, and nature-based attractions.
+**AI Travel Assistant is a personalized travel planning system powered by Large Language Models (LLMs) and external APIs.
+It generates city-specific travel itineraries, hotel and restaurant suggestions, and weather forecasts based on user inputs.

 ---